 Participants will walk through three Child Support scenarios: paternity support establishment, child support enforcement, and child support custody and placement modification.
 After the scenarios a Child Support and Family Court panel will offer top tips and answer questions:

-- Jeff Leggett, Director, Racine County Office of Child Support Enforcement
+- Jeff Leggett, Director, Racine County Office of Child Support Services

 - Julie Busch, Paternity Team Supervisor, Racine County Office of Child Support Enforcement